giacomomarchioro/humiditychambercontrol/README.md

 -   Bosh BMP280 (Optional: Temperature and Pressure sensor)
 ### Instructions
 Assembly the schematics as shown in the figure.
 Assure that the ultrasonic humidifer filled the reservoir before starting a new experiment.
 Using the Arduino IDE change `float target_HR =  50;` in `humiditychambercontrol/Arduino sketches/MicroclimateChamber_RH_T_P/MicroclimateChamber_RH_T_P.ino
 ` to the desire target relative humidty and compile the file (sketch) into the microcontroller.
 Turn on the pump.
-The pump will be on untile the target relative humidty is reached and will try to keep it as stable as possible.
+The pump will be on until the target relative humidty is reached and will try to keep it as stable as possible.

+`CCSerial2SQLite.py`can be used for saving the RH data coming from the Arduino to a SQLite database in the computer for using it the port must be modified depending on the port where the USB is connected.